Hannaparvin/smart-bookmark-app/README.md

 Problems Faced & How I Solved Them /n
 ---------------------------------------------- /n
-This section explains the real learning journey while building the app./n
+This section explains the real learning journey while building the app.
 <br>
 1.Google OAuth Was Confusing /n